Where to Put Your

 If your AED is placed in a convenient location, perhaps near the main entrance to your house or garage, you’re more likely to bring it with you on the go.
 By traveling with your AED, you can save lives wherever the Sudden Cardiac Arrest emergency happens!
 So, if you head out on the weekends for recreational sports, bring it with you to the ball field.

-“We were able to get an AED for me when I went to college.
-Unfortunately, because my dorm didn’t not have AEDs, I kept it in my room.
-Then if I went to do a hike or something like that, it came with me.”
+I kept it in my room.
+Then if I went to do a hike or something like that, it came with me.

-who was diagnosed with Long QT at the age of 14, on the need for a portable AED at home.
+Diagnosed with Long QT at the age of 14 and needed a portable AED with her at home